 Running can be quite challenging, especially if you are a beginner; however, taking part in regular run programs can help you gain endurance as well as stamina.
+You can even save on your running program by utilizing coupon sites like http://couponlynx.org.
 You may be asking yourself how many miles should I run in a day to be considered a great runner.

 It is important to note that the distance you are required to cover per day would vary depending on your fitness level and strength.
 In other words, you need to train while taking good care of yourself since too much training can be detrimental to your well-being.

 So How Far Should I Run Each Day?

 The far you will run will depend on your fitness level.
 If you are starting your training routine, it is wise to run two to four miles per run.
 On the second week, you can consider increasing your mileage bearing in mind the 10 percent rule.
 For instance, if your race is 10 miles in a day, add one mile to your run for a week.
 Keep on increasing your mileage by 10 percent in a week to boost your resilience.